vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 we want to change the behavior for, say, all sources... then our compliance checking can quickly become out-of-sync with reality.

-This goes double for commuinity contributions: while the Vector authors might have learned over time to make sure they're emitting the right metrics, and so on, it's essentially impossible for a first-time contributor to know to do so unless there is some mechanism in place to tell them to do so.
+This goes double for community contributions: while the Vector authors might have learned over time to make sure they're emitting the right metrics, and so on, it's essentially impossible for a first-time contributor to know to do so unless there is some mechanism in place to tell them to do so.